 If a loved one has passed away after an auto accident caused by a drowsy driver, getting financial compensation for your loss may be the last thing on your mind.
 But filing lawsuits against the at-fault driver under the wrongful death and survival act can bring financial security to you and your family.
-The fatal car accident attorneys at the Staver Law Group are here to assist you get justice done on behalf of your deceased relative.
+The fatal attorneys at Staver Accident Injury Lawyers, P.C. are here to assist you get justice done on behalf of your deceased relative.

-If you want to pursue a wrongful death case against the driver who caused your loved one’s death, but are unsure if you have the financial resources to hire a lawyer, the Staver Law Group has the solution: our clients don’t pay us until we win or settle their case.
+If you want to pursue a wrongful death case against the driver who caused your loved one’s death, but are unsure if you have the financial resources to hire a lawyer, the Staver Accident Injury Lawyers, P.C. has the solution: our clients don’t pay us until we win or settle their case.
 Another way in which we put our clients first is that we guarantee that our clients can talk to the lawyer who is working on their case no matter what time of day they might call.

 Fatal Car Accidents Involving Driver Fatigue